Ori and the Blind Forest review

 The story is too bare-bones to be very interesting, but it's not bad.
 What annoyed me was the way it's told.
 Instead of any dialogue, you get narration from the Spirit Tree telling you what's happening.
 Sometimes it's a summary of what you just saw, and I'm like "thanks, I can see, I don't need you to tell me what just happened onscreen".
 Other times it's a storytelling cheat: when you find the owl's egg, you get a flashback to how her other children were killed, and then the narrator is like "Ori learned why [the owl] was hunting them", but how did just finding the egg tell Ori that?
 I guess the writers couldn't come up with a real way for Ori to learn that information.

 Is this game a metroidvania?
-It's a lot like one: the way you get abilities throughout the game, the way those abilities enable you to get into places you couldn't before, and the way it has an open world divided into named areas with several connections that you can explore at will.
+It's a lot like one: the way you get new fundamental abilities throughout the game, the way those abilities let you get to places you couldn't before, and the way it has an open world divided into named areas with several connections that you can explore at will.
 I guess it technically is, but it's missing a lot of the metroidvania appeal that, say, Hollow Knight has, because the only actual progression is linear.
 The non-linear exploration is strictly optional and has nothing to do with the story.
 You have to visit all the places where "things happen" in strict order.

 I think the game is decent but not great.
 There was a time in the middle - around the Ginso Tree - I thought it was great, but the illusion forest, realizing how bad the ability balance is, and the Mount Horu escape changed my mind.
 I probably won't play the sequel, but that's mostly because of the phobia problem.